 Body Paragraphs - structure and coherence

-Like a whole assignment, each of the paragraphs that make up the assignment must have their own internal coherence.
-This is achieved by having a clear and logical structure that includes the following:
+Each of the paragraphs must have their own internal coherence, by having a clear and logical structure that includes:

-At university most of your assignments will require evidence to support your arguments and observations, as well as to show that you have engaged closely with key ideas and texts.
-Personal opinions are requested in some pieces of assessment, but even these will need to be articulated within a particular context, usually by comparing or contrasting your thoughts with those of established writers and academics.
+Most of your assessments will require evidence to support your arguments and observations, as well as to show that you have engaged closely with key ideas and texts.
+Personal opinions are requested in some pieces of assessment, but will need to be articulated within a particular context, usually by comparing or contrasting your thoughts with those of established writers.
 When you draw on the works of other writers you will need to show evidence that you have read, considered and understood their views.

 In an academic context, we could define evidence as: information/ observations/ findings that support or verify an argument/ thesis.
 It must be in a form and from a source which meets academic standards.
 There are several types of sources where you can find evidence.
 Not all these sources are equal in value.

-For further information on Using academic sources as evidence in your assignments, refer to the Academic Integrity module.
+Further information on using academic sources as evidence in your assessments is available from the Using information module

-Academic integrity means being honest in the academic work you do at university and taking responsibility for learning the conventions of scholarship.
-That includes acknowledging where the information you use comes from, and using it ethically and appropriately.
-If you are a new undergraduate or postgraduate coursework student, you must complete the Academic Integrity Module.
-For more information on Academic Integrity, check our Academic Integrity page.
+Academic integrity means being honest in the academic work you do at university, and taking responsibility for learning the conventions of scholarship.
+This includes acknowledging where the information you use comes from, and using it ethically and appropriately.
+If you are a new student, you must complete the Academic Integrity Module.
+For further information check our Academic Integrity page.

-In your written work at uni, you will need to reference all the sources of information you use.
-If you don't reference sources, you could be accused of plagiarism.
-This is a form of academic misconduct and can lead to educational corrective action and to penalties such as failure of assessments or subjects, suspension, or even exclusion from the University.
-It's also important to learn how to reference correctly and follow the conventions within your discipline.
-You can lose marks, or even fail assessment tasks if you don't reference properly.
+In your written work, you will need to reference all the sources of information you use.
+It's important to learn how to reference correctly and follow the conventions within your discipline.
+You can lose marks, or even fail assessment tasks if you don't reference correctly.

 For help with referencing, check out the Referencing module.

 Clear writing is highly valued in academic work and in the professional workplace.
-In Australian academic writing, it is important to ‘get to the point’ quickly and briefly.
-This is called ‘being concise’.
+In Australian academic writing, it is important to be concise and ‘get to the point’ quickly and briefly.

-When editing a draft of your work look for any redundant (unnecessary) words and phrases.
-These are phrases that do not add to the meaning of the text, and have no purpose for being included.
+when editing a draft of your work, look for any redundant (unnecessary) words and phrases that do not add to the meaning of the text, and have no purpose.

-Don’t be afraid to use the 'Delete' key.
-When you write the first draft you will be trying your best to make sure you have fully responded to an assignment topic.
-This can lead to unnecessary repetition.
+don’t be afraid to use the 'Delete' key.
+When you write the first draft you will be trying your best to make sure you have fully responded to an assessment topic.
 Delete any words, phrases or sentences that do not contribute something new to your overall message.